Jeli-sh/DH_CollectingData/README.md

-# Data: A little girls cookery book by Caroline French Benton
+# Assignments for the course Collecting Data at the University of Groningen

 This is a README file of the added data in this repository.
-The data contains a .txt file which was obtained from the Project Gutenberg website.
-It is a digitalized version of the book "A little girl's cookery book" by Caroline French Benton.
-The book was written in 1905 but is still being sold today.
-It tells the narrative of young Margaret, a girl who really wants to learn how to cook.
-This book really combines the elements of storytelling and instruction in order to learn a young audience how to cook.
+The data contains different notebooks of assignments for this course.
+One of the notebooks includes an individual project in which I created a scraper for Reddit using Pushshift.io from the PSAW python library.
+In this project I hope to create my own dataset which can give researchers insight in different narratives of Reddit user on History.

 The data in this repository was for instructional purposes only.
-I published it to practice with github, git and the creation of a informatieve README file.
+I published it to practice with github, git and the creation of an informatieve README file.